 During the initial screening process, a social worker from our office will arrange to meet with you and your family in your home.
 During this meeting, she will talk to you about what you are looking for in prospective intended parents, your expectations regarding contact during the pregnancy and afterwards, what to expect at the hospital, etc.

 Once you are matched, that same social worker will become the Case Manager for your match.
 She will be available 24 hours a day for emergencies.
-Additionally, she will come to your home to check in and make sure any concerns are being addressed.
-She will meet with the hospital social worker to make sure that everything is in place with the hospital prior to the birth and will come to the hospital at the time of birth to check in on everyone and help with the completion of the birth certificate paperwork.
+Additionally, she will provide ongoing support throughout the pregnancy on a monthly basis at a minimum, depending on your preferences.
+She will meet with the hospital social worker where you will deliver to make sure that everything is in place with the hospital prior to the birth, meet with you and the intended parents to discuss your hospital preferences, and will come to the hospital during your hospital stay to check in on everyone and help with the completion of the birth certificate paperwork.

 Will I have my own attorney?